 2. Austin suburbs are thriving and ready for growth

-As millennials grow up and start their own families, they are flocking back to the suburbs.16 As a result, we’re beginning to see a reemergence of suburbia, or “Hipsturbia,” as it was dubbed in the Urban Land Institute and PWC’s 2020 Emerging Trends in Real Estate report.17
+As millennials grow up and start their own families, they are flocking back to the suburbs.16 As a result, we’re beginning to see a re-emergence of suburbia, or “Hipsturbia,” as it was dubbed in the Urban Land Institute and PWC’s 2020 Emerging Trends in Real Estate report.17

-In Austin, we see this with the population booms of Cedar Park, Leander and Lakeway.
+In Austin, we see this with the population booms of Cedar Park, Leander, and Lakeway.
 And as the report explains, these aren’t your parents’ suburbs.
 Millennials still want access to the live, work, play lifestyle that the city center has to offer, combined with the affordable housing and good school districts that the suburbs provide.
-In Cedar Park, you can see this take shape at The Park retail center, where downtown favorites JuiceLand, Easy Tiger and Whole Foods all set up shop.
+In Cedar Park, you can see this take shape at The Park retail center, where downtown favorites JuiceLand, Easy Tiger, and Whole Foods all set up shop.

-As a result, the population of Austin and the city’s talent pool has begun to shift towards the northwest.
+As a result, the population of Austin and the city’s talent pool have begun to shift towards the northwest.
 Additionally in the Austin market, we were already seeing many office tenants migrate out of the CBD.

-As the high-density tech user took over the downtown towers, traditional users complained of crowded elevators, overused facilities and more.
+As the high-density tech user took over the downtown towers, traditional users complained of crowded elevators, overused facilities, and more.
 As these tech tenants planned their spaces for maximum efficiency, the 1980s-era towers that were built for 3-to-4:1000 density were being taxed at a much higher level.

 Pushed by the congestion and high price per square foot of downtown and pulled by the population shift towards the northwest, the demand for suburban office campuses has grown, most notably demonstrated by the success of the Domain.

-CBD-adjacent micromarkets are also prospering, including East Austin, South Lamar and South Congress, and master-planned, mixed-use developments like the Highland Redevelopment, The Grove and Mueller.
+CBD-adjacent micromarkets are also prospering, including East Austin, South Lamar, and South Congress, and master-planned, mixed-use developments like the Highland Redevelopment, The Grove, and Mueller.